Learning Coupled Subspaces for Multi-Condition Spike Data: Data Augmentation

 \subsection{Augmentation}

 In this section, we show in detail how we augment auxiliary variables into our model.
 Recall the likelihood of the spike count under a negative binomial model Eqn. \eqref{eq:negative-binomial-likelhood}.
-We split the likelihood into three distinct parts.

 To conduct Bayesian inference on our model variables, $\bs{\Theta}$, we must integrate them out from our model.
-This requires integration involving a Gamma function (term 1), a reciprocal Gamma function (term 2) and a logistic expression(term 2).
-Due to the difficulty of working with these terms analytically, Bayesian inference is intractable. \cite{polson2013bayesian} applied an integral identity to transform term 3 resulting in an equivalent Gaussian likelihood over a transformed variable.
-Furthermore, \cite{he2019data} showed how to apply integral transformation on terms 1 and 2 (see Table 2 in the paper). \cite{nadew2024conditionallyconjugate} applied these integral identities on a GPFA model.
-We follow their approach to make our model \texttt{CS-GPFA} conditionally-conjugate model yielding a tractable Bayesian inference.
+Due to the difficulty of working with integration involving the nonlinear terms analytically, Bayesian inference becomes intractable. \citet{polson2013bayesian} proposed

+an integral identity to transform the exponential term resulting in an equivalent Gaussian likelihood over a transformed variable. \citet{nadew2024conditionallyconjugate} applied this integral identity on a GPFA model.
+We follow their approach to make our model \texttt{CS-GPFA} conditionally-conjugate, yielding tractable Bayesian inference.